trentm/node-dashdash/README.md

 # Longer Example

-A more realistic starter script is as follows.
+A more realistic [starter script "foo.js"](./examples/foo.js) is as follows.
 This also shows using `parser.help()` for formatted option help.

     var dashdash = require('./lib/dashdash');